Are CGMs Really Safe for Dosing?

 The results of the study come a crucial time as CGM use is on a serious rise in the U.S.

-For years, T1D diabetes patients have relied on blood glucose monitoring finger-stick tests to measure their BGL and make insulin-dosing decisions.
+For years, T1D diabetes patients have relied on blood glucose monitoring finger-stick tests to measure their blood glucose level (BGL) and make insulin-dosing decisions.
 The process, while accurate and safe, is labor-intense and painful.
 On the other hand, CGM systems consist of small monitors that automatically capture real-time blood sugar levels via a sensor inserted under the skin.

 According to T1D Exchange’s Clinic Registry, which tracks care data on 32,000 T1D patients, CGM use tripled between 2002 and 2015, with 21 percent of patients now using a CGM system.